-- Individual Environmental Assessments An individual EA or application consists of a terms of reference and an EA which require Minister approval (Lieutenant Governor in Council (Cabinet) approval also required for the EA).
-Individual EAs are generally required for large-scale, complex projects with the potential for significant environmental effects. - Streamlined EAs Streamlined EAs include Class EAs, and various regulatory processes, including processes applicable to waste, transit and electricity projects.
+- Comprehensive Environmental Assessments A comprehensive EA includes a terms of reference (approved by the Minister) and an EA (Minister with (Lieutenant Governor in Council (Cabinet) approval).
+Individual EAs are generally required for large-scale, complex projects with the potential for significant environmental effects.
+The projects that must follow the comprehensive EA process set out in Part II.3 of the EAA are identified in the regulation(s) made under the EAA. - Streamlined EAs Streamlined EAs include Class EAs, and various regulatory processes, including processes applicable to waste, transit and electricity projects.
 Class EAs establish a process that proponents may follow for an established class of projects, which if followed allows the proponent to proceed with the undertaking without requiring further approval.